 The EU Defence Innovation Scheme (EUDIS) is an instrument enabled by the EDF to strengthen defence innovation in the European Union.
 EUDIS offers a set of instruments for small and medium-sized enterprises (SMEs), including start-ups, and other non-traditional players in defence industrial ecosystem to ensure more opportunities to access the European Defence Fund.
 It aims to lower entry barriers into the defence domain for smaller players and innovators, focusing on technological readiness and market maturity.
 EUDIS supports innovators throughout the development cycle to mature, scale-up, demonstrate their use-case, grow and successfully enter the market.
-The Defence Hackathon is one of the innovation tracks of EUDIS.
+The funding for Annual Defence Hackathons is one of the targeted innovation support tracks of EUDIS.

-The EUDIS Defence Hackathon 2025 - Spring Edition aims to strengthen Europe's defence innovation through the organization of a large-scale hackathon hosted across eight regional locations in EU Member States and Norway.
+The EUDIS Defence for Space Hackathon 2025 - Autumn Edition aims to continue strengthening Europe's defence and space innovation ecosystem through the organization of a large-scale hackathon hosted across eight regional locations in EU Member States and Norway.
 This event will gather at least 400 participants (at least 50 per location), ensuring a diverse and inclusive environment that brings together students, researchers, innovators, defence personnel, and stakeholders.
 The hackathon will run for two and a half days over a weekend, with local organizers providing physical venues and a central hub overseeing coordination.
-Participants will work on defence-related challenges, with expanded themes such as hardware innovation to attract a broader range of participants.
-The DG DEFIS EUDIS Defence hackathons aim to develop skills, attract new talent to the defence sector, and connect young researchers with industry experts and defence endusers.
+Participants will work on defence and space related challenges and hardware innovation to attract a broader range of participants.
+The DG DEFIS EUDIS Defence hackathons aim to develop skills, attract new talent to the defence sector, and connect young researchers with industry experts and defence end-users.